North Korea – DPRK Tour

 What Next for The World's Most Isolated State?

-We look at life inside North Korea as it comes to terms with the death of Kim Jung Il.
+We look at life inside North Korea under the leadership of Kim Jung Un.
 The tour is led by the world renown Korea expert, Prof. Rudiger Frank.

 US citizens are entitled to travel to the DPRK and can take part in our tours.

 The tour aims to provide both the latest analysis on the region with pre-tour briefings from leading experts on the region in Beijing, and an inside view of life in the country with visits to areas rarely seen by foreigners.